 Introduction to music history and practice with an introduction to basic notation and sight reading, and a focus on musical styles, music vocabulary, and hearing and comprehending music.
 No previous study of music is required.
-Open to all students.
+Open

-MUSI 121V Fundamentals of Music 3 SH
+MUSI 121V Fundamentals of Music